yafw/docs/ideas.md

   - Allows adding a local CLI as well

 - Webinterface/API built using C# with .NET 5.0 (6.0 when released), using ASP.NET Core MVC
+  - Might be replaced by Rust as well, but havent found any real good comparable frameworks yet, so TBD in the future, but initally will be .NET based.

 - Backend daemons built using Rust
+  - Speed, and safety features
+  - Widely available on different CPU architectures
+  - Requires no special runtime installed
   - Using gRPC for RPC between the API and the backend daemons
   - Responsible for changing OS settings, firewall rules, etc
   - Responsible for reporting live metrics to the Webinterface (and possible to the API as well TBD)